Studebaker: Downtown location

-Clement and Henry Studebaker Jr., became blacksmiths and foundrymen in South Bend, Indiana, in February 1852.
+Clement and Henry Studebaker Jr. became blacksmiths and foundrymen in South Bend, Indiana in February 1852.
 They first made metal parts for freight wagons and later expanded into the manufacture of complete wagons.
 At this time, John M. was making wheelbarrows in Placerville, California.
 The site of his business is California Historic Landmark #142 at 543 Main St, Placerville.

 The first major expansion in Henry and Clem's South Bend business came from their being in the right place to meet the needs of the California Gold Rush that began in 1849.
 From his wheelbarrow enterprise at Placerville, John M. had amassed $8,000 ($ in dollars).
 In April 1858, he quit and moved out to apply this to financing the vehicle manufacturing of H & C Studebaker, which was already booming because of an order to build wagons for the US Army.
 In 1857, they had also built their first carriage—"Fancy, hand-worked iron trim, the kind of courting buggy any boy and girl would be proud to be seen in".

 That was when John M. bought out Henry's share of the business.
 Henry was deeply religious and had qualms about building military equipment.
 The Studebakers were Dunkard Brethren, conservative German Baptists, a religion that viewed war as evil.
-Longstreet's official company history simply says, "Henry was tired of the business.
+Longstreet's official company history says, "Henry was tired of the business.
 He wanted to farm.
 The risks of expanding were not for him".
-Expansion continued from manufacture of wagons for westward migration, as well as for farming and general transportation.
+Expansion continued from the manufacture of wagons for westward migration, as well as for farming and general transportation.
 During the height of westward migration and wagon train pioneering, half of the wagons used were Studebakers.
 They made about a quarter of them, and manufactured the metal fittings for other builders in Missouri for another quarter-century.